pijarr/pijarr/README.md

    Enter option [1-12]:
 ```

+- *The removal of applications is only going to work if the PiJARR script was used for the original installation.*
+- ***When removing applications anything contained in the /var/lib/{appname} or /opt/{appname} will be deleted.***

 ## Usage
 **Method 1 (Quick easy setup):** Just use the curl or wget command lines shown below for quick setup.